Police: Summerlin bartender hid camera in women’s restroom for a week

 Police say a Summerlin bartender hid a camera in the women’s restroom of his workplace for about a week, during which the device captured images of two naked children.

-Christopher Cohen of Las Vegas was charged with two counts of using a minor to produce pornography and three counts of capturing an image of the private area of another person on Saturday.
+Christopher Cohen of Las Vegas was charged Saturday with two counts of using a minor to produce pornography and three counts of capturing an image of the private area of another person.

 The restaurant is located on West Charleston Boulevard, near Desert Foothills Drive.